 Prick the potatoes all over with a fork, then microwave for about 10 minutes, until fork tender.

-Peel the skin and place the potatoes in a bowl with sour cream, butter, garlic, scallions, salt, and pepper:
+Peel the skin and place the potatoes in a bowl with sour cream, butter, garlic, sliced green onions, salt, and black pepper:

 Keep the mashed potatoes covered in the fridge until the dough is thoroughly chilled and you’re ready to assemble.